kongondo/Blog/README.md

 Uninstalling Blog is a two-step process.
 If you are logged in as a superuser, you will see a Blog menu item called **Cleanup**.
 It will lead to a screen with info about all the Fields, Templates, Pages and Role you are about to delete.
 It will also list the Blog Template Files that, if you wish, you can also delete.
 This utility is also useful when you want to try out the different Blog styles without uninstalling the whole Blog module.
 It returns Blog to the state similar to when you first installed the module.
 Of course, in case you want to remove Blog as well, just go ahead and uninstall in the normal way but **AFTER** you have cleaned-up.

 ## Changelog

+#### Version 2.4.1
+1. New, cleaner UI.
+2. Better sorting of Posts, Categories and Tags in their dashboards.
+3. New option for posts: post_edit.
+Allows top or bottom placement of link to edit post for logged in users or non-display of link for all users.
+4. Code refactoring.

 #### Version 2.4.0
 1. Fixed sql [error](https://github.com/kongondo/Blog/pull/23) thrown when comments disabled and accessed blog dashboard.